MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 	> The dashboard doesn't show events in real time.
 An event typically doesn't appear in the chart until 5 to 10 minutes after it is received.
 While you're waiting, take a few moments to peruse the code in eventgen.js.
 In particular, notice the Authorization header sent in each request, and the URL that the request is directed to.

 If you'd rather not wait for the events to appear in the dashboard, feel free to move on to the next exercise.
-But if you are unable to sample data in the Stream Analytics job in the next exercise, return to the event-hub dashboard and verify that the event hub received the events.
+But if you are unable to generate sample data in the Stream Analytics job in the next exercise, return to the event-hub dashboard and verify that the event hub received the events.

 <a name="Exercise4"></a>
 ## Exercise 4: Create a Stream Analytics job ##